Admissions to the hospice

 If a patient has suspected or confirmed COVID-19 visiting is not allowed but would be arranged where a patient is at the end of their life.

 Virtual visiting can be offered via a smart phone or iPad.

 We appreciate that this is very difficult for patients and their families but these restrictions are in place to protect patients and staff from the consequence of this potentially life threatening virus.

 Visitors to all patients

-All visitors will be asked to wear a face mask throughout their visit for their own and others safety.
-Cloth face coverings must be removed and replaced with a IIR disposable medical face mask for the duration of the visit.
+All visitors will be asked to wear the relevant personal protective equipment (PPE) throughout their visit for their own and others safety.

 If you have any concerns, please raise these with Louise Sinclair, Head of Clinical Services.